wangzhongren/MemAgent/README.md

-# Archivist: AI-Powered File Navigator with Persistent Memory
+# MemAgent: AI-Powered File Navigator with Persistent Memory

-**Archivist** is an open-source multi-agent system that lets you interact with your file system through natural language.
+**MemAgent** is an open-source multi-agent system that lets you interact with your file system through natural language.
 Powered by large language models (LLMs), it automatically executes file operations (read, search, list) and builds a persistent memory of solutions to recurring questions — all through an intuitive web interface.

 > 🌟 **Key Innovation**: Unlike rigid command parsers, MemAgent uses LLMs to *autonomously decide* when to call tools, enabling fluid, human-like problem solving over your codebase or documents.